Bwc9876/menagerie/docs/content/pages/index.md

 # Menagerie Docs

-Menagerie docs is a python package used to generate static sites from a *menagerie* (see what I did there?) of files
+Menagerie docs is a python package used to generate static sites from a *menagerie* (see what I did there?) of files.

 # Installation

-To get started, install `menagerie-docs` with your package manager
+To get started, install `menagerie-docs` with your package manager.

 ```shell
 $ pip install menagerie-docs